meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 The method pays the supplier with the price that is defined in the supplier's contract.
 We got the price by following command `s.priceInFinney()`.
 Converting the price into wei is done by multiplying by 1 finney.
-Then we multiply that by the amount we want to order and we add the current message value minus the supplier price of a product because the payment for the current transaction has not been added to the balance of the contract.
+Then we multiply that by the amount we want to order.
+We add the current message value minus the supplier price of a product, because the payment for the current transaction has not yet been added to the balance of the contract.
+The next line is something new.
+If we append `.value(weiToSend)` to the function call, we can pass wei to the next function.
+This function must be payable.
 If it fails, we will revert the state to before the call was done.

 We did some __security__ checks in the contracts.